-This is when the merits of different risk strategies can come into play and have a significant impact on your investments.
+This is when the merits of different risk strategies might come into play and have a significant impact on your investments.

 What is an investment strategy?

 An investment strategy is a long-term approach that’s based on your financial goals.
-It should consider your financial situation, the length of time you’re planning to invest for and, of course, your attitude towards risk.
+When deciding this, you might want to consider your financial situation, the length of time you’re planning to invest for and, of course, your attitude towards risk.

 - Cautious – this Plan is all about minimising losses with the aim of beating inflation.
-It offers more potential than sticking your money in a bank, although you’re unlikely to see the same return as our more adventurous Plans.
-This is a Plan designed to ‘stay the course’ with small movements up and down to be expected.
+It could offer more potential than sticking your money in a bank, although you’re unlikely to see the same return as our more adventurous Investment Plans.
+This is a Plan designed to ‘stay the course’, with small movements up and down to be expected.

 - Confident – this Plan is a bit of a balancing act between making gains and limiting loses.
-It’s the most popular choice with our customers who are looking to make potential gains from their investments and who are willing to take a risk that they may see their investments go down as well.
+It could be for those who are looking to make potential gains from their investments and who are willing to take a risk that they may see their investments go down as well.

 - Ambitious – this Plan was created for investors whose main priority is to make decent-sized gains, with the outlook that they’re happy to endure the ups and downs of investing.
-In order to have the potential of making larger gains, you need to take larger risks which can mean when times are hard you may see big losses as well.
+In order to have the potential of making larger gains, you will need to take larger risks – which could mean that when times are hard, you may see big losses as well.

-- Adventurous – go big or go home is our Adventurous Plan in a nutshell.
-With our boldest Plan, we invest with even higher risk in order to maximise the potential returns.
+- Adventurous – "go big or go home" is our Adventurous Plan in a nutshell.
+With our boldest Plan, we invest with an even higher risk in order to maximise the potential returns.
 But this risk can go both ways, so in times of market downfall you’re likely to see significant bumps.

-You’ll notice that we don’t say anything about which investment style is best for the short term, and that’s because we believe that investing is something that you should do with a long-term view.
-In fact, our investment calculator gives you a minimum view of five years and a long-term view of up to 50, which should give you an idea of the timeframes we work in.
+You’ll notice that we don’t say anything about which investment style is best for the short term, and that’s because investing is thought of as something that you should do with a long-term view.

 Why would you change your risk level?